3lvis/OfflineCRUDDemo/README.md

 It also displays how to deal with offline changes and deletions.

 All your tasks have a localID and a remoteID, the remoteID is the ID in the backend.
-Since you can create tasks without internet connection and you'll need a primary key for this tasks (to update them, deleted them and so on), then we'll have another localID.
+We also use a localID since you can create tasks without internet connection and you'll need a primary key for this tasks (to update them, deleted them and so on).

 ## Sync